 Lake George

-This was called “the most beautiful water I ever saw” by Thomas Jefferson and this statement still holds true today.
-It was once an important fur-trading route and held an important role in the American Revolution with traces of the past laying at the bottom of the lake in the form of shipwrecks.
-Although a lake that once held a violent past, today, the coastal shores are full of beautiful wilderness, marinas, restaurants and the Adironack Mountains which add to the astounding atmosphere.
+It was once an important fur-trading route and held an important role in the American Revolution, with traces of the past lying at the bottom of the lake in the form of shipwrecks.
+Although the lake once held a violent past, today, the coastal shores are full of beautiful wilderness, marinas, restaurants, and the Adirondack Mountains, which add to the astounding atmosphere.

 Cold Spring Harbor